Laksh-Paprunia/Walmart_sql_Project/README.md

 📚 Learnings

-Using SQL for feature engineering in real-world datasets.
+Using SQL for feature engineering on real-world datasets

-Extracting business insights beyond raw numbers.
+Extracting business insights beyond raw numbers

-Building strategic recommendations from data.
+Building strategic recommendations from data

-✨ This project showcases the power of SQL for business analytics, transforming raw sales data into actionable insights for decision-making.
+✨ This project showcases how SQL can transform raw sales data into actionable insights for decision-making.